MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 | :--- | :--- |
 | oauth2AllowImplicitFlow | Boolean |

 Specifies whether this web app can request OAuth2.0 implicit flow access tokens.
 The default is false.
 This flag is used for browser-based apps, like JavaScript single-page apps.
 To learn more, enter `OAuth 2.0 implicit grant flow` in the table of contents and see the topics about implicit flow.
+We, however, discourage the use of implicit grant even in SPAs and recommend using the [authorization code flow](./v2-oauth2-authorization-code-flow.md) with PKCE.

 Example: